Xilinx/VMC_Help/HDL/ifft_ssr/README.md

 Is the size of the transformation, and should be powers of 2 in the range of 2^3 to 2^16.
 SSR is the super sample rate, the number of samples processed in parallel every clock.
-Using a typical example with N=1024 and SSR=4, the core would compute one 1K IFFT every 256 clock cycles, processing 4 input samples/clock.
+Using a typical example with N=1024 and SSR=4, the core would compute one 1K IFFT for every 256 clock cycles, processing 4 input samples/clock.

 #### Fixed-point precision